JCrosby0/sudoku-web-app/README.md

 ### TODO:

-# Finish handling click and drag selections in grid
+## Finish handling click and drag selections in grid

+click and drag is buggy

-# Set up data structure for current state of grid
+## Set up data structure for current state of grid

+# set up vuex

+# undo redo stack

+# current state is object(...) of stack

-# Set up cell to be completely dumb
+## Set up cell to be completely dumb with slots

-# Set up rules pane with slots
+## Set up rules pane with slots

-# Set up buttons for functionality
+## Set up buttons for functionality

 # List out functionality required for grid decoration